Friday, 29 July 2022

 Being disciplined and organised allows one to get things done in an efficient manner.
 Being self-critical enables us to meet the standards we set for ourselves and that are expected in our professions.
 In contrast, being 'spontaneous' is something that can feels a bit weird.
 And being self-loving to many people can feel positively bizarre!

 The funny thing is that I often tell my patients to be kind to themselves (especially those with mental health issues).
 But like many doctors, I do not find it easy to practice this myself.
-The whole of the medical profession, and modern life for that matter, defines success as something that involves being efficient, organised and good at planning.
+The whole of the medical profession, and modern life for that matter, defines success as something that includes being efficient, organised and good at planning.

 And somehow, spontaneity seems to be a quality associated with artistic people-- musicians, dancers, actors and the like.
 The practice of the sciences seems to encourage a mindset where the intellect rules over the heart-- where efficiency and time management are the key (of course artistic people probably have these qualities in plenty too.
 There is just a perception amongst many, rightly or wrongly, that they are better at being spontaneous than scientific people).